CognitiveComputationLab/ccobra/docs/source/usage/tutorial.rst

 --------------------

-To evaluate the model, a ``.zip`` archive containing the ``model.py`` file can be uploaded to the `ORCA-Benchmark <http://orca.informatik.uni-freiburg.de/orca_sylwebsite/orca/>`_.
+To evaluate the model, a ``.zip`` archive containing the ``model.py`` file can be uploaded to the `CCOBRA-Benchmark <http://orca.informatik.uni-freiburg.de/orca_sylwebsite/orca/>`_.

 Alternatively, the benchmark script can be downloaded for local usage from its repository on `Github <https://github.com>`_.